 The Bank, filed a Foreclosure Action based on the homeowner’s default, or failure to pay, 9 months of the mortgage.
 The Court Ordered mediation.

 The Bank had several programs that the homeowner could apply to for assistance.
-All these programs required that the homeowner provide a “financial package” including paystubs, bank statements, and various forms required for the Bank to review her for options.
+All these programs require that the homeowner provide a “financial package” including pay stubs, bank statements, and various forms required for the Bank to review her for options.
 All documents had to be faxed to the Bank, at which time, once the package was complete, an Underwriter would review the numbers for any home retention options that would allow the homeowner to keep her house.

 The homeowner provided all the documents requested, and two weeks later, the bank asked for more documents.
 She then provided those, and 3 weeks after that, the bank asked for a new form that had to be signed by the Homeowner.
 She then provided that form.